clivewalkden/clivewalkden.co.uk/source/_posts/rollercoin-intro.md

 Simply <a href="https://rollercoin.com/?r=kwlqf6gu" target="_blank" rel="external" title="RollerCoin">create your account</a>, customise your avatar and start playing games to increase your mining power.

 ### What is RLT?
 RLT is RollerToken - the main <a href="https://rollercoin.com/?r=kwlqf6gu" target="_blank" rel="external" title="RollerCoin">RollerCoin</a> in-game currency, which is used to purchase miners and other equipment.
 This is a token you can mine through <a href="https://rollercoin.com/?r=kwlqf6gu" target="_blank" rel="external" title="RollerCoin">RollerCoin</a> but isn't listed on any exchanges.
-You can convert other currencies to RLT to use in game.
+You can convert other currencies to RLT to use in-game.
 1 RLT is roughly equivalent to 1 USD.

 ### How much can I earn?
-That depends on several things, the number of games you play in a day, the number of miners your have in your racks, the power of the network.
+That depends on several things, the number of games you play in a day, the number of miners you have in your racks, and the power of the network.

 <img alt="RollerCoin power split" src="/assets/images/blog/articles/rollercoin-power-split.jpg" class="md:float-right md:w-2/5 md:pl-8" /> If you play 50 games a day, every day, you would have approximately 250TH/s of mining power to use in the platform.
 You can split the mining power across multiple coins (RLT RollerToken, BTC Bitcoin, ETH Ethereum, BNB BinanceCoin, MATIC Polygon, DOGE DogeCoin) at the same time in 1% increments.